dhis2/training-docs/content/android/tg_exploreandroidapp.md

 Send the instructions to the participants on how to install the Android app prior to the session if they have not yet done so.
 The instructions can be found [Click Here](https://docs.google.com/document/d/1SUUUdmPSDycFtdB9yUMq8ZWiWf8gNOu5xvtNj4_V63U/edit#heading=h.lswxgahoi1m2).

-Some participants may not have been able to install the app by themselves.
-In that scenario, you may need to walk them through how to do this via google play.
+Some participants may not have been able to install the app by themselves.Please guide them thorugh the steps.

 ## Quick Guide

-1. Log in the Android device
+1. Log in into the Android device
 2. Show them how you can create multiple users accounts by clicking on the Manage user account.
 3. Show them how to move to other apps in your phone without deleting the local data by using Blocking session feature
-4.
+4. Explain Home screen
+5.